nnsW3/ens-offchain-resolver/README.md

 ## [Contracts](packages/contracts)

-The smart contract provides a resolver stub that implement CCIP Read (EIP 3668) and ENS wildcard resolution (ENSIP 10).
+The smart contract provides a resolver stub that implements CCIP Read (EIP 3668) and ENS wildcard resolution (ENSIP 10).
 When queried for a name, it directs the client to query the gateway server.
 When called back with the gateway server response, the resolver verifies the signature was produced by an authorised signer, and returns the response to the client.

 ## Trying it Out (Local)